pcavendano/lukas/README.md

 poetry run django-admin.py startproject basic_django .
 '''

-Note: in Ubuntu, i runned the comand poetry run django-admin startproject lukasScrapper . insteadf of poetry run django-admin.py startproject basic_django .
+Note: in Ubuntu, i runned the comand poetry run django-admin startproject core . insteadf of poetry run django-admin.py startproject basic_django .

 This will create a new Django project in your current directory.
 You can now run the test server by running the following command: